gorhill/uBlock/platform/mv3/README.md

 The entry in the `Makefile` which implement the build process is `tools/make-mv3.sh [platform]`.[1]
 This Bash script copy various files from uBlock Origin branch and MV3-specific branch into a single folder which will be the final extension package.

-Notably, `tools/make-mv3.sh [platform]` calls a Nodejs script which purpose is to convert the filter lists into various rulesets to be used in a declarative way.[2]
+Notably, `tools/make-mv3.sh [platform]` calls a Nodejs script which purpose is to convert the filter lists into various rulesets to be used in a declarative way.
 The Nodejs version required is 17.5.0 or above.

 All the final rulesets are present in the `dist/build/uBOLite.[platform]/rulesets` in the final extension package.